Endurance races

 A celebration of Endurance

-On 10 and 11 June 2023, the 91st edition of the 24 Hours of Le Mans marks the centenary of this race, which has celebrated endurance and motor sport excellence since 1923.
-This unique sporting event was established to contribute to the technical development and the growth of the automotive market.
+Every year in June, the 24 Hours of Le Mans celebrates a tradition of motor sport endurance and excellence.
+This unique sporting event was established to contribute to the technical development and growth of the automotive market.

-That first event 100 years ago was contested by 33 teams, each consisting of two drivers.
-In 2023, 62 cars and 186 drivers will share the track at Circuit de la Sarthe.
+The first edition in 1923 was contested by 33 teams of two drivers.
+Nowadays, more than 60 cars with three drivers share the track at Circuit de la Sarthe.
 It is an opportunity for many of the largest manufacturers and private teams to showcase their technological expertise.

 You carry a win at Le Mans with you forever.
 When I think about the history of the race and Rolex’s commitment to motor sport, I feel very proud, but also humbled.